nviennot/reversing-mono4k/part0/README.md

 target create $_CHIPNAME.cpu cortex_m -dap gd32f307.dap
 ```

-## Dumping the firmware
+## Dumping the MCU firmware

-The Anycubic Mono 4K controller board is a derivated board from Chitu systems.
+The Anycubic Mono 4K controller board is a derivate board from Chitu systems.
 You can see boards they are offering [here](https://shop.chitusystems.com/product-category/).

 In the [download section](https://shop.chitusystems.com/download/), they show an
 FPGA firmware, a core firmware, and a UI firmware.

-Rigth now, we are after the core firmware, which sits in the MCU, and I couldn't
+Right now, we are after the core firmware, which sits in the MCU, and I couldn't
 find a firmware to download for the Mono 4K.

-With the JLink software, it's rather straightforward with the `savebin` command:
+With the JLink software, it's rather straightforward to dump the firmware with
+the `savebin` command:

 ```
 J-Link> savebin mcu.bin 0 0x80000